What You Need for a Home Simulator

 FlightScope Mevo+

 The FlightScope Mevo+ delivers 27 data metrics — more than any other unit in this guide — and includes E6 Connect at no extra cost.
-For data-obsessed golfers who want to analyze every shot in forensic detail on the simulator, the Mevo+ is unmatched.
-Club path, face angle, angle of attack, dynamic loft, spin loft, and more — all feeding into realistic sim ball flight.
+For data-oriented golfers who want to analyze every shot in detail on the simulator, the Mevo+ is hard to beat.
+Club path, face angle, angle of attack, dynamic loft, spin loft, and more — all feeding into realistic sim ball flight via FlightScope's Fusion Tracking system.

-At $1,999 it's priced nearly identically to the SkyTrak+, so the choice comes down to priorities: the SkyTrak+ has broader software compatibility and a larger user community, while the Mevo+ gives you far more data metrics and includes E6 Connect free.
+At its $1,299 (closeout) MSRP, the choice versus the SkyTrak+ (around $1,995) comes down to priorities: the SkyTrak+ has broader software compatibility and a larger user community, while the Mevo+ gives you significantly more data metrics and includes E6 Connect free.

 Technology